newsrevenuehub/rev-engine/README.md

 ### 1. Get the project

-First, clone the repository from Github and switch to the new directory:
+First clone the repository from Github and switch to the new directory:

 ```sh
 git clone https://github.com/newsrevenuehub/rev-engine